darkmatter2222/EVE-Online-Bot/README.md

 ![alt text](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Images/banner.png)

+## UPDATE - 4/4/23
+Lots of movements.
+Beginning to formalize this as as a releaseable product.
+Training a few new models to make this solution less configureable and moreso powered by ML.
+Very closes to calling this, "AI Pilot"

 ## UPDATE - 3/26/23
 Made progrss on out window detector (R-CNN), currently sitting at 93% IOU (Green = Truth, Red = Prediction):
 ![](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Images/bounding.png)